tamulib-dc-labs/docs/docs/source/applications/avalon/avalon_template.rst

 * If you are uploading videos, go to the "captions" page.
 If you are uploading audio only, go to the "transcript" page.
 * Technically this works with a xlsx spreadsheet, but a csv prevents numerical fields from autocorrecting.
 * Title and File are the only required fields.
-* Creator, Contributor, Genre, Language, Subject, Geographic Subject, Temporal Subject, Note, and Note Type are all repeatable.
+* Creator, Contributor, Genre, Language, Subject, Geographic Subject, Temporal Subject, Note Type, and Note are all repeatable.
-* Note must be immediately followed by Note Type.
+* Note Type must be immediately followed by Note.
 * Caption File must be immediate followed by Caption Label.
 * Transcript File must be immediate followed by Transcript Label.
 * Language should be a three-letter code (ie "eng").